If you’re thinking about suicide

 The Campaign Against Living Miserably (CALM) is a charity dedicated to preventing male suicide.
 CALM provides a helpline and webchat, which is open 365 days a year.
 They offer practical suggestions for all of life’s problems, including anxiety, relationship concerns, health worries, money worries or suicidal thoughts.

 Staff listen, talk and help people struggling with life to make a plan so they can begin to look to the future.
 They also know losing someone to suicide is different to any other kind of bereavement, so they are there to support those bereaved by suicide, through the Support After Suicide Partnership (SASP).

-Provide a free 24/7 confidential help line for anyone who needs to talk.
+Provide a free 24/7 confidential help line for anyone who needs to talk contact 116 123.
 Trained listening volunteers will answer your call, and help you to talk through your concerns.
-The volunteer will listen and offer a safe space to talk, in your own way about what is getting to you.
+The volunteer will listen and offer a safe space to talk.
 Samaritans also provide an email support service.